Research — Basil Halperin

 Optimal monetary policy under menu costs (with Daniele Caratelli)

-Transformative AI, existential risk, and asset pricing (with Trevor Chow and J. Zachary Mazlish)
+Transformative AI, existential risk, and real interest rates (with Trevor Chow and J. Zachary Mazlish)

 ▸ Abstract